tokuhirom/capjoy/README.md

   capture-mic           Capture audio from the default input device capture-mix           Capture and mix mic audio and screen audio into a
                         single file
-  mix                   Mix audio files version               Print the version of Capjoy.
+  capture-video         Capture video and audio from the screen mix                   Mix audio files version               Print the version of Capjoy.
 ```